 SECA has been and will always be about "relationship building" and this focus reflects not only our Southern roots but also our understanding of our field and colleagues.
-We intend to strengthen those relationships, build strong and effective associations for those professionals who work with young children, and strengthen the collective voice of our members throughout our states.
+This initial direction is intended to strengthen those relationships and build strong and effective associations for those professionals who work with young children.
 We are committed to improving the quality of programs and services that young children receive in the South and commend our colleagues for the work that they do on a local level.